 Focus and Scope

-Open Health Data publishes data papers, which provide a concise description of a dataset and where to find it.
+Open Health Data publishes data papers, which provide a concise description of a moderated or open access dataset and where to find it.
 A data paper is a publication that is designed to make other researchers aware of data that is of potential use to them for scientific and educational purposes.
 Data papers can describe deposited data from studies that have not been published elsewhere (including replication research) but also from studies that have previously been published in another journal.
 As such the data paper describes the methods used to create the dataset, its structure, its reuse potential, and a link to its location in a repository.
 It is important to note that a data paper does not replace a research article, but rather complements it.
 When mentioning the data behind a study, a research paper should reference the data paper for further details.
 The data paper similarly should contain references to any research papers associated with the dataset.

 This journal publishes continuously, with papers coming online as soon as they have passed peer review.